Types of whole life insurance

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-Whole life is a type of permanent life insurance that lasts your entire life and usually comes with an investment-like feature you can use while you’re still living called the cash value.
+Whole life is a type of permanent life insurance that lasts your entire life and usually comes with a feature you can use while you’re still living called the cash value, which may grow over time.
 The cash value account provides advantages like allowing you to borrow against it or using the growth to pay your policy's premiums

 Although whole life insurance policies cost significantly more than term life insurance, they're worth considering if you have complex financial needs.
 Additionally, whole life insurance is designed to last for the rest of your life, where 99% of term life insurance policies expire before they can be claimed .
 [1] If you decide whole life insurance is a good fit, here’s how to decide which type of whole life insurance is best for you based on your family and financial needs.